 In order to instantiate a new dynamic policy, the Media Session Handler shall first create a resource for the Dynamic Policy Instance on the 5GMS AF.
 When the Media Session Handler needs several dynamic policies, it repeats the step as often as needed.

 The Media Session Handler creates a new Dynamic Policy Instance by sending an HTTP POST message to the 5GMS AF.
-The body of the HTTP POST message shall include a Provisioning Session Id, the Policy Template Id and the traffic descriptor The traffic descriptor identifies the actual application flow(s) to be policed according to the Policy Template..
+The body of the HTTP POST message shall include a Provisioning Session Id, the Policy Template Id and the Service Data Flow Descriptions (i.e., the provisioningSessionId, policyTemplateId and ServiceDataFlowDescriptions properties, respectively, of the Dynamic Policy resource as defined in clause 11.5.3.1).
+The Service Data Flow Descriptions identify the actual application flow(s) to be policed according to the Policy Template.

+In addition, as defined by the ServiceAccessInformation resource data model in clause 11.2.3, a client identifier (ClientId) in the form of either a GPSI (Generic Public Subscription Identifier) and represented by an MSISDN or External Identifier; or a SUPI (Subscription Permanent Identifier) and represented by an IMSI (International Mobile Subscription Identity) or NAI (Network Access Identifier) shall be included in the HTTP POST message body used to create a new Dynamic Policy Instance.
+GPSI and SUPI are defined in TS 23.501 [X] and their permitted instantiations are defined in TS 23.003 [Y].

+NOTE: Whether the ClientId property of the ServiceAccessInformation resource is denoted as a GPSI or SUPI depends on the Service Access Information related configuration data provided over the M1d Provisioning Session and in turn acquired by the Media Session Handler over M5d.
+For example, should the 5GMSd AF reside in the Trusted DN and the MNO is the 5GMSd Application Provider, the ClientId will likely be specified as a SUPI.
+On the other hand, should the 5GMSd AF reside in an External DN or if the 5GMSd Application Provider is an external business entity, the ClientId will likely be specified as a GPSI.

 If the operation is successful, the 5GMS AF creates a new resource URL representing the Dynamic Policy Instance.
 In this case, the 5GMS AF shall respond to the Media Session Handler with a 201 Created HTTP response message, including the URL for the newly created Dynamic Policy Instance resource as the value of the Location header field.

 Editor's Note: At minimum, the N5 and N33 API requires the UE IP Address at time of API invocation.
 The full Flow Description is an optional element, when more fine-grained traffic flow identification is required.
 It needs to be studied, how to enable usage of other traffic filtering parameters, such as an application id.

-The Media Session Handler can modify the parameters of an existing Dynamic Policy Instance resource using either the HTTP PUT or PATCH methods, as appropriate to the desired update.
+With the exception of the clientId parameter, the Media Session Handler may modify the parameters of an existing Dynamic Policy Instance resource using either the HTTP PUT or PATCH methods, as appropriate to the desired update.
+The clientId parameter shall be identical in format and value to that provided at the time of Dynamic Policy Instance creation.
 The 5GMS AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF when all information is set.

 The Media Session Handler can destroy a Dynamic Policy Instance resource using the HTTP DELETE method.
 As a result, the 5GMS AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF to remove the associated PCC rule.